c4s4/neon/doc/reference.md

 Arguments:

-- message: message to print at prompt.
+- prompt: message to print at prompt.
 Should include a description of the expected pattern.
 - property: the name of the property to set.
 - default: default value if user doesn't type anything.
 Written into square